Oakland Coliseum: Athletics

-Athletics owner Lewis Wolff made the first official proposal for a new ballpark in Oakland to the Oakland-Alameda County Coliseum Authority on August 12, 2005.
+Athletics owner Lewis Wolff made the first official proposal for a new ballpark in Oakland to the Oakland–Alameda County Coliseum Authority on August 12, 2005.
 The new stadium would have been located across 66th Avenue from the Coliseum in what is currently an industrial area north of the Coliseum.
 The park would have held 35,000 fans, making it the smallest park in the major leagues.
 Plans for the Oakland location fell through in early 2006 when several of the owners of the land proposed for the new ballpark decided not to sell.

 Throughout 2006, the Athletics continued to search for a ballpark site within their designated territory of Alameda County.
 Late in 2006, rumors began to circulate regarding a 143 acre parcel of land in Fremont being the new site.
 These rumors were confirmed by the Fremont city council on November 8 of that year.
 Wolff met with the council that day to present his plan to move the A's to Fremont into a soon to be built ballpark named Cisco Field.
-Wolff and Cisco Systems conducted a press conference at the San Jose-based headquarters of Cisco Systems on November 14, 2006 to confirm the deal, and showcase some details of the future plan.
+Wolff and Cisco Systems conducted a press conference at the San Jose-based headquarters of Cisco Systems on November 14, 2006, to confirm the deal, and showcase some details of the future plan.
 However, on February 24, 2009, after delays and increased public opposition, the Athletics officially ended their search for a stadium site in Fremont.
 The Athletics later took their Cisco Field plan to a site in downtown San Jose located near SAP Center (home of the NHL's San Jose Sharks).
-The San Jose plan was opposed by the San Francisco Giants whose territory San Jose is in and on October 5, 2015, the United States Supreme Court rejected San Jose's bid on the Athletics.
+The San Jose plan was opposed by the San Francisco Giants because San Jose is in their territory and on October 5, 2015, the United States Supreme Court rejected San Jose's bid on the Athletics.

 During that time, the City of Oakland continued to propose new ballpark ideas that ranged from a proposal to build on a waterfront site in the Jack London Square area called Victory Court to a three stadium proposal called Coliseum City on the Coliseum site.
 Both plans went nowhere.

 The Athletics signed a ten-year lease to stay in Oakland and at the Coliseum on July 22, 2014.
 The deal required that the team look into a new stadium, but only in the city limits, which made it more difficult for the Raiders to tear the Coliseum down for a football-only facility.
 The A's began talks with an architect on August 6, 2014, to build a baseball-only stadium at the Coliseum site, according to Wolff.